PierreSenellart/provsql/doc/source/user/probabilities.rst

           AND c.x = s3.x AND c.y = s3.y
     ) q;

-The per-row token is rooted at a single new measure gate -- a *signed Möbius combination* over its certified-independent children -- which the probability sweep evaluates in one linear pass (the islands read-once, the root a signed sum of their probabilities).
-Because that root is not a Boolean gate, the token answers probability but not the Boolean-provenance surfaces (Shapley, possible-worlds export); this is inherent, since the class has no polynomial Boolean circuit.
+The per-row token is rooted at a single new gate -- a *signed Möbius combination* over its certified-independent children -- which the default probability route evaluates in one linear pass (the islands read-once, the root a signed sum of their probabilities).
+Crucially, this is a **probability shortcut layered over the normal provenance**, not a replacement for it (the model is the ``inversion-free`` certificate, not a measure-only gate): the gate carries the query's **literal lineage** as a transparent child, so every
+*other* evaluation -- ``shapley``, ``banzhaf``, a named probability method such as ``possible-worlds``, PROV export -- passes straight through to that lineage and answers exactly as it would for the ordinary provenance of the query (necessarily slower, since the class has no polynomial Boolean circuit, but available).
+Only the default / ``mobius`` probability takes the fast cancelling route.

 The route keeps **strict priority** behind everything cheaper: the safe-query rewrite, the inversion-free certificate, and the joint-width